As soon as we saw pictures of this unique villa, its location and spoke to the owners, we just knew we had to stay at The Lookout.

 If you have any questions about Bequia or staying at The Lookout, please comment below, drop me an email at email@example.com or direct message on Instagram @laaurenjade!
 I would love to help you.

-Let me know in the comments below if you’ve ever visited Bequia, where you stayed and what you thought of this seven square mile island!
+Let me know in the comments below if you’ve ever visited Bequia and what you thought of this seven-square-mile island!